-- 1. Safeguarding - 2.
-Legal and Policy Frameworks - 3.
-Principles of Safeguarding (Children, Young People, and Vulnerable Adults) - 4.
-Implementation - 5.
-Monitoring Procedures - 6.
-Safer Recruitment - 6.1 Partnership working - Promoting good practice when delivering CANDI's activities - 7.1 Good Practice Guidelines - 8.
-Relationships of Trust - 9.
-Supervision Ratios - 10.
-Guidelines for participation - 11.
-Media Consent - 12.
-Use of internet and e-safety - 13.
-Recognising Abuse - 14.
-Children and Young People Safeguarding - 14.1 Definitions, types, and signs of abuse - 14.2 Vulnerable groups of children and young people - 15.
-Adult Safeguarding - 15.1 Definitions, types, and signs of abuse - 16.
-Children and Young People Safeguarding Procedures - 16.1 Responding to disclosure, suspicions, and allegations - i.
-How to respond to a disclosure from a child/young person - ii.
-Recording of a safeguarding concern - iii.
-Confidentiality and Information Sharing - iv.
-If an allegation is made against a staff member - v.
-If an allegation if made about the Designated Safeguarding Lead (DSL) - 16.2 Relevant contact details in relation to concerns for a child or young person - 17.
-Adult Safeguarding Procedures - 17.1 Responding to disclosure, suspicions, and allegations - i How to respond to a disclosure from a vulnerable adult - ii What to do if you suspect, or someone else discloses abuse - iii If an allegation is made against a staff member - iv If an allegation is made about the Designated Safeguarding Lead (DSL) - v Confidentiality and Information Sharing - vi Capacity and Consent - 18.
-Relevant contact details in relation to concerns for a vulnerable adult - 19.
-Malicious allegation (Children/Young People/Adults) - 20.
-Whistleblowing - 21.
-Data Protection and management of confidential information
+- 1 Safeguarding - 2 Legal and Policy Frameworks - 3 Principles of Safeguarding (Children, Young People & Vulnerable Adults). - 4 Implementation - 5 Monitoring Procedures - 6 Safer Recruitment. - 6.1Partnership Working. - 7 Promoting good practice when delivering CANDI's activities. - 7.1Good practice guidelines. - 8 Relationships of trust - 9 Supervision ratios - 10 Guidelines on participation - 11 Media Consent - 12 Use of the internet and e-safety - 13 Recognising abuse - 14 Children and Young People Safeguarding. - 14.1 Definitions, types, and signs of abuse. - 14.2 Vulnerable groups of children and young people - 15 Adult Safeguarding. - 15.1 Definitions, types, and signs of abuse. - 16 Children & Young People Safeguarding Procedures. - 16.1 Responding to disclosure, suspicions, and allegations. - i.
+How to respond to a disclosure from a child/young person. - ii.
+Recording of a safeguarding concern. - iii.
+Confidentiality and Information Sharing. - iv.
+If an allegation is made against a staff member. - If an allegation is made about the Designated Safeguarding Lead (DSL). - 16.2 Relevant contact details in relation to concerns for a child or young person - 17 Adult Safeguarding Procedures - 17.1 Responding to disclosure, suspicions, and allegations - i.
+How to respond to a disclosure from a vulnerable adult. - ii.
+What to do if you suspect, or someone else discloses abuse. - iii.
+If an allegation is made against a staff member. - iv.
+If an allegation is made about the Designated Safeguarding Lead (DSL). - v.
+Confidentiality and Information Sharing. - vi.
+Capacity & consent. - 18 Relevant contact details in relation to concerns for a vulnerable adult - 19 Malicious allegations (Children/Young People/Vulnerable Adults) - 20 Whistleblowing - 21 Data Protection and management of confidential information